 How to Know Whether Your Spouse Really Wants to Work on Your Marriage

-• Can you have a productive conversation with your spouse about your marriage, including what you want, what you are not getting, and what you will need to have happen in order for you to wholeheartedly re-engage in your relationship?
+- Can you have a productive conversation with your spouse about your marriage?
+Can you talk about what you want, what you are not getting, and what you will need to see in order for you to wholeheartedly re-engage in your relationship?

-• If your spouse is engaging in other destructive behavior (excessive drinking, gambling, doing drugs), is s/he willing to take action immediately to stop that behavior?
-(Either by going into rehab, or enrolling in a program designed to stop the behavior, etc.)
+- If your spouse is engaging in other destructive behavior (excessive drinking, gambling, doing drugs), is s/he willing to take action immediately to stop that behavior?
+(For example, is s/he willing to go to rehab, or enroll in AA, or go to therapy, etc.)